 Some restaurants place Google Maps widgets on their contact page so that users can find a direct route to their restaurant.
 At the same time, most websites contain informational content, rather than interactivity.
 That way, website visitors spend more time listening, reading or viewing the page.
-Unlike websites, web app visitors are mostly focused on the interaction.
+Unlike websites, web app visitors are mostly focused on interaction.

 The action of bringing different components together to build more comprehensive systems is called integration.
-Developers can integrate web applications and sites with other software, including ERP, CRM, etc. In most cases, most people do integration with apps.
+Developers can integrate web applications and sites with other software, including ERP, CRM, etc. In most cases, most people do an integration with apps.
 Why?
 Because of their complex features that may require additional information from extra systems.
 One of the most popular integrations in eCommerce is the integration of an app with Customer Relationship Management (CRM) systems.
 This helps online retailers store customers’ personal data, order information, and improves the work of the sales team.
-With integration, all application user data is automatically collected and stored in CRM systems.
+With the integration, all application user data is automatically collected and stored in CRM systems.
 Such integration also enables your online shop team to explore customer behavior, buying habits, and be more effective in dealing with negative reviews.
 This is extremely beneficial for online shop owners since all changes in customer data will be automatically reflected in the CRM.
 This method of engagement with customer data will bring an increase in sales and overall improvement of an online shop’s management processes.

-In some cases, web-site owners perform integration with CRM to provide visitors with more personalized content.
+In some cases, website owners perform integration with CRM to provide visitors with more personalized content.
 Unlike web apps, such integration with websites is an optional feature, rather than part of the main functionality.

 This process includes entering user data to gain access to the site or the system.